intel/tcf/doc/07-Architecture.rst

 we can create a script that executes each of those commands, but it becomes repetitive.

-A different sollution is a :term:`impromptu test driver`; this is a Python test class instance called *_driver* by it's own in a file, eg:
+A different sollution is a :term:`impromptu testcase driver`; this is a Python test class instance called *_driver* by it's own in a file, eg:
 *test_something.py* which can get subcase parameter execution from TCF's command line::